-- 2.8 The highest pollutant concentrations / loads and largest impacts are predicted to occur on the eastern transect (R2-90m), although the difference is extremely slight. - 2.9 The predicted NOx concentrations across the raised bog are well within the critical level of 30 μgm3.
+- 2.13 The predicted NOx concentrations across the raised bog are well within the critical level of 30 μgm-3.
 The maximum increase in NOx concentrations due to Warrington Local Plan is less than 1% of the critical level across the raised bog.
-Predicted ammonia concentrations exceed the critical level set for lichens and bryophytes across the raised bog but are within the 3 μgm3 critical level set for other species.
-The increase in ammonia due to the Warrington Local Plan is less than 1% of the lower critical level.
+Predicted ammonia concentrations exceed the critical level set for lichens and bryophytes across the raised bog but are within the 3 μgm-3 critical level set for other species.
+The increase in ammonia at the bog due to the Warrington Local Plan is less than 1% of the lower critical level.
 The predicted nitrogen deposition loads across the raised bog exceed the critical load for raised bogs at 5-10 kgN/ha/yr but is less than 1% of the lower critical load at all locations.
 Predicted acid deposition rates exceed the lower critical load of 0.56 keq/ha/yr for raised bogs but the increase due to the Warrington Local Plan is less than 1% of the lower critical load.
-The Warrington Local Plan alone contribution is less than 1% of Natural England's screening threshold for all pollutants. - 2.10 Nitrogen deposition is considered to be the pollutant of most concern in the raised bog and the one for which there is the clearest evidence of adverse effects.
+The Warrington Local Plan alone contribution is less than 1% of Natural England's screening threshold for all pollutants. - 2.14 Nitrogen deposition is considered to be the pollutant of most concern in the raised bog and the one for which there is the clearest evidence of adverse effects.
 Traffic across the UK makes a contribution to nitrogen and acid deposition through emissions of nitrogen oxides and ammonia.
 Therefore, addressing nitrogen deposition will also address ammonia and acid deposition.
 The increase in nitrogen deposition due to the Warrington Plan alone is 0.03 kgN/ha/yr.
 This is a very small increase and is an increase of 0.1% of the predicted Do-Minimum dose in the same year.
 The deposition rate in 2038 with the WLP is 10% less than the predicted dose in the base year of 2018 due to the deposition rate decreasing year to year.
 To put this into context, the nitrogen deposition rate is predicted to decrease by 0.13 kgN/ha/yr each year between the base year of 2018 and assessment year of 2038 at R2_90m purely due to the reduction in NOx emissions from traffic as a result of improved technology.
-The increase due to the Warrington Local Plan is therefore a small fraction of the annual decrease predicted and would not be noticeable for this reason and also as the year to year changes due to factors such as weather, natural fluctuations in traffic flows and wet deposition of nitrogen from other sources would be much greater than this..
+The increase due to the Warrington Local Plan is therefore a small fraction of the annual decrease predicted and would not be noticeable for this reason and also as the year to year changes due to factors such as weather, natural fluctuations in traffic flows and wet deposition of nitrogen from other sources would be much greater than this.